7Dec 7, 2011

 There are 3 main types of bulk discharge systems:

 - The first one and the simplest one is vibration.
 In this system, bulk chemicals, or pellets contained in a container, bin, or hopper, are discharged by shaking the structure of the container with simple vibrators.
-Another type of vibration unloader quite commonly used is the bin activator.
-Instead of the vibrators’ being directly connected to the bottom part of the container, there is a bottom section (stand alone cone) separated by a rubber gasket were the vibrators shake only lower part of the container or the hopper in the area where the dry chemical as a tendency to bridge or arch.
+Another type of vibration unloader commonly used is the bin activator.
+Instead of the vibrators’ being directly connected to the bottom part of the container, there is a bottom section (stand alone cone) separated by a rubber gasket where the vibrators shake only the lower part of the container or the hopper in the area where the dry chemical as a tendency to bridge or arch.

 - The third type of bulk discharge is the mechanical bin agitator or mechanical discharger.
 This uses an agitation device, the arch breaker, whose flexible blades are mounted on a single center shaft and rotate within the bottom of the container.
-The mechanical discharger gently agitates the powder within the bottom section of the container and allows for easy extraction.
+The mechanical discharger gently agitates the powder within the bottom section of the container and allows for easy discharge.